eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 For instructions on board assembly and setup, check out the [DE10-Nano Setup](https://software.intel.com/en-us/de10-nano-setup) from DE10-Nano Get Started Guide.

 ### Connect the Board to the Internet
-Newer versions of the DE10-Nano image will contain drivers for most USB Wi-Fi dongles.
-Unfortunately this exercise does not cover setting up a wireless connection.

 [//]: # (connect a keyboard and mouse?)

 First connect the DE10-Nano board to the internet and get a static IP.

+**Note**: Newer versions of the DE10-Nano image will contain drivers for most USB Wi-Fi dongles.
+Unfortunately this exercise does not cover setting up a wireless connection.

 [//]: # (Reason we need to connect to the internet is to do opkg??)